-In a post published a year ago, titled “6 Reports, Alerts & Strategies for Increasing Sales & Marketing Productivity,” I talked a lot about the need for sales and marketing to align in order to increase the efficiency of prospecting efforts.
-I wrote in specific detail about six different strategies for aligning both sales and marketing teams – from setting up Interesting Moments in your CRM and paying attention to activity alerts, to tweaking segmentation strategies, lead scoring and outreach cadences.
+In a marketing research post published a year ago, titled “6 Reports, Alerts & Strategies for Increasing Sales & Marketing Productivity,” I talked a lot about the need for sales and marketing to align in order to increase the efficiency of prospecting efforts.
+I wrote in specific detail about six different strategies for aligning both sales and marketing tactics and teams – from setting up Interesting Moments in your CRM and paying attention to activity alerts, to tweaking segmentation strategies, lead scoring and outreach cadences.

-While each of these strategies is as true today as it was a year ago, there’s one simple contingency that will make or break your ability to align – and that’s lead statuses.
+While each of these marketing research strategies is as true today as it was a year ago, there’s one simple contingency that will make or break your ability to align – and that’s lead statuses.
 It’s a simple concept really – one that most B2B marketers and sales teams are familiar with.
 However, it’s often an overlooked aspect of the marketing and sales alignment process.

-What happens in most companies is this – marketing works extremely hard to generate leads from a variety of sources (Organic optimization, Paid Advertising, Tradeshows, Email – you name it).
+What happens in most companies is this – marketing tactics work extremely hard to generate leads from a variety of sources (Organic optimization, Paid Advertising, Tradeshows, Email – you name it).
 They do their best to optimize their CPL (Cost Per Lead), and usually have tracking set up in a way that will make it easy to show how many leads were generated each month by source.
 Sales, on the other hand, is concurrently generating leads through their own outbound prospecting efforts.
 They reach out to “inbound” marketing leads as necessary, but often complain about these leads being less qualified and not yet ready to talk to sales.